abrt/doc/maintainer.rst

         kill -SIGSEGV $( pidof yourapp )

 Abrt should catch the crash and produce a problem directory correctly.
-It should be possible to report the crash to faf and bugzilla.
+It should be possible to report the crash to ABRT Analytics and bugzilla.

 Using custom bugzilla template
 ------------------------------